 The MENE On-line Cross-tabulation Viewer allows access to all survey data.
 With this tool, the survey data can be cross-tabulated, with the data pre-analysed by the required weights.

 The complete datasets and metadata from the first four years of survey fieldwork are available from Natural England’s publication catalogue.
-Please note that the 2012/13 data for Upper Tier Local Authorities is not yet available, but is expected to be published in September 2013.:
+These files were updated in January 2014 to include additional weights and guidance notes for use with Upper-Tier Local Authority level analysis.

 The Statistics and Registration Service Act 2007 brought all ‘official statistics’ under the remit of the UK Statistics Authority.
 For further information about how MENE complies with the provisions of the Act, see MENE: compliance with the Statistics & Registration Services Act 2007: (221kb).